 Session length or the total time a user spends in the app indicates the user’s interest to use the app every time they open.
-Longer the session, the higher the interest towards the application.
+The longer the session, the higher the interest in the application.
 Similarly, the Session interval determines the time between two visits to the app by the user.
 When the frequency is higher, it means that the app is captivating to its user base.

 For example, if the user sessions are longer for a shopping app, they get to explore the many offerings or scan thoroughly through interesting products.
 Similarly, an increase in the frequency of visits indicates interest to explore or buy from the collection.

 Screen flow tracks the patterns of user interaction with the different screens in an app.
 It helps to analyze the most engaging pages for the users and those that cause the highest exit rates.